top of page

 CURATORIAL

-Sim is a highly experienced and passionate curator.
+Sim is an experienced and passionate curator.
 She has been curating for over 15 years and has worked with a variety of organisations, galleries, and spaces around Australia, UK and the USA.
 Sim is committed to connecting artists, particularly those who are marginalised, to the broader public and the arts sector.
 She has collaborated with many leading artists, craftspeople, and curators, and her exhibitions have been conceptually and visually engaging.
 Sim brings her creative vision and enthusiasm to every project she takes on.

 WRITING